dboddie-canonical-work/disgorged-docs/python-apps.rst

 -  a requirements.txt file used to import Python modules
 -  packages installed directly from pip

-Our example project uses neither of the above but they can be added to your own project with the :ref:``python-requirement`` and ``python-packages`` keywords, as described in our `Python plugin documentation <the-python-plugin>`.
+Our example project uses neither of the above but they can be added to your own project with the ``python-requirement`` and ``python-packages`` keywords, as described in our :ref:`Python plugin documentation <the-python-plugin>`.

 The ``source`` keyword points to the root of your Python project and can be a local directory or remote Git repository.
 Note that **your Python project should be using setuptools** and you should be able to run ``python setup.py bdist_wheel`` without errors.
 If either of these are not true, please consult the `setuptools documentation <https://setuptools.readthedocs.io/en/latest/>`__.